Links: CARHOF Members | Board of Trustees | Nomination Form

 No single achievement would necessarily qualify an Amateur for the Hall of Fame, but a lifetime of service would be favourable.
 Look at the list of Hall Members provided below and you will find Amateurs who have made distinguished contributions in many areas.

 Please get together with your fellow Amateurs or club members and submit a nomination or two.
 Let us avoid the situation where no nominations are received as in past years.
-Let’s not wait until a worthy Amateur becomes a Silent Key before he or she is honoured.
+Let’s not wait until a worthy Amateur becomes a Silent Key before being honoured.

 How do you nominate someone?